polterguy/magic.node/README.md

 You can include the following NuGet packages into your project to access Magic Node directly.

 * `magic.node` - Core node parts.
-* `magic.node.extensions` - Contains support for expressions, the Hyperlambda parser and generator, in addition to the typing system.
+* `magic.node.extensions` - Contains support for expressions, the Hyperlambda serializer and de-serializer, in addition to the typing system.

 However, all of these packages are indirectly included when you use [Magic](https://github.com/polterguy/magic).